ttotev/albert/README.md

 # Data Engineer Case Study at Albert

+sudo apt-get update
+sudo apt-get upgrade
+sudo apt-get install redis-server sudo service redis-server restart

+../.env/bin/celery worker -A text_cat_server.celery --loglevel=info

 ## Concepts

 The solution is based on RESTful services built in Flask/Python.
-AWS account is required for enabling required services.
 SpaCy routines are not implemented.
 Instead mock functions are in place to simulate training and inference tasks.
-Datasets for training in JSON format are stored in AWS S3.
+Datasets for training are stored in AWS S3 in JSON format.
-Trained SpaCy text classification modules are stored in AWS S3.
+Trained spaCy text classification modules are stored in AWS S3 under separate prefexes.

 ## Infrastructure Components

+* AWS account is required for enabling required services
+* AWSCLI has to be installed and configured to access AWS account if running in development or text mode
+* EC2 Instance - runtime environment
-* AWS DynamoDB - stores references and links to trained models, S3 buckets names, training sets names, hyperparameters
+* AWS DynamoDB Table - stores references and links to trained models, S3 buckets names, training sets names, hyperparameters

 ## Tests

-Basic tests are included
+Basic tests are included in tests.py

 ## Examples: